mcembalest/prism/README.md

-# Prism
+# HelpLayer

-Prism delivers step-by-step on-screen product walkthroughs, helping your users know what to do and where to go on their screen.
+HelpLayer delivers step-by-step in-product walkthroughs, helping your users know what to do and where to go on their screen.

 ## Quick Start

 1. **Install Rust**: https://rust-lang.org/tools/install/
 2. **Install dependencies**: `npm install`
 3. **Run the app**: `npm run tauri dev`
-4. **Add API key:** Open `Prism > Settings` and add a [Gemini API key](https://aistudio.google.com/app/api-keys)
+4. **Add API key:** Open `HelpLayer > Settings` and add a [Gemini API key](https://aistudio.google.com/app/api-keys)

 ## How this is built